abumq/ripe/README.md

 ![Ripe](https://raw.githubusercontent.com/muflihun/ripe/master/ripe.png?)

-Ripe is a 256-bit security tool.
+Ripe is a minimal security tool.
 It consists of command-line tool and C++ API for cryptography.

 Ripe contains encryption API for two major cryptography methods, RSA and AES (Rijndael).
 Also contains Base64 encoding/decoding API and some helper functions to make data transferable (called `prepareData`).
 Binaries do not depend on third-party tools or libraries but development will require cryptography libraries installed in system in order to compile.

-Ripe is fully compatible with OpenSSL.
+It is fully compatible with OpenSSL.
 See [openssl-compatibility.sh](/openssl-compatibility.sh)

 [![Build Status (Develop)](https://img.shields.io/travis/muflihun/ripe/develop.svg)](https://travis-ci.org/muflihun/ripe) (`develop`)